 - Communicate respectfully and professionally with tutors and fellow trainees.

 - Outline the components of the course in detail.

 - Confirm that you have passed the course.

 What do graduates say?

 Established in 1998, Oxford TEFL is one of the largest and best-regarded CELTA providers worldwide.
 With a pass rate of over 97%, we receive very positive feedback, with an average 4.9/5 ranking on Google.
-You can read more of what our graduates have to say here and here.
+You can read more of what our graduates have to say in our testimonial page.

-Although we took an unwelcome break during the pandemic, the DTCS has been running for over eight years.
+Although we took an unwelcome break during the pandemic, the DTCS (Developing Teacher course with Spanish) has been running for over eight years.
 During this time, dozens of teachers have passed through our doors and we are proud to receive overwhelmingly positive feedback here too.
 Here are just a couple of examples: